 Debt collectors are finding ways to send you to jail despite the FDCPA.

 Debtors’ prison is not supposed to be something you have to worry about in the United States these days.
-The practice of sending people to jail over unpaid debts was abolished in the U.S. over two centuries ago.
-So while you can be sued over an unpaid debt in civil court, there shouldn’t be any reason you end up in criminal court over any kind of debt… except possibly debts owed to a state government in the form of criminal court fees.
+The practise of sending people to jail over unpaid debts was abolished in the U.S. over two centuries ago.
+So while you can be sued over unpaid debt in civil court, there shouldn’t be any reason you end up in criminal court over any kind of debt… except possible debts owed to a state government in the form of criminal court fees.

 Unfortunately, it seems like debt collectors are finding ways to get around these restrictions.
 As a result, a man in Houston, Texas was arrested by U.S. Marshals over an unpaid $1,500 bill for a student loan debt that he’d taken out over thirty years ago.
 What’s more, a new report from NerdWallet seems to indicate this isn’t an isolated incident.
 It could potentially happen with any debt, including one incurred with a credit card.